basti1302/repoman/README.md

 Simple multi-repository management command-line tool.

 This is handy when you're working on multiple SCM repositories and/or on multiple computers.
-E.g. rather than updating each repository one by one, it's easier to just run `repoman get` and automatically update all of them in one go.
+E.g. rather than updating each repository one by one, it's easier to just run `repoman get` and update all of them in one go.
+Rather than checking for uncommitted local changes one by one, it's easier to just run `repoman changes` and check all in one go.

 Installation
 ------------